zsoltlieber/MyFirstPizzaApp-ZSL/README.md

 ### 1. VS Code must be installed on your computer

-#### You can check if you have VS Code on your PC with this command below:
+#### You can check that wheter you have VS Code on your PC with this command below:
 ```
 code--version
 ```